Jane Loftus, Marchioness of Ely, Lady of the Bedchamber to Queen Victoria

 by Scott Mehl © Unofficial Royalty 2018

 Jane Loftus, Marchioness of Ely was a Lady of the Bedchamber to Queen Victoria from 1851 until 1889.
-She then served as an Extra Lady of the Bedchamber until her death in 1890.
+She then served as an Extra Lady of the Bedchamber until she died in 1890.
 Ladies of the Bedchamber were always wives of peers.
 Only one Lady of the Bedchamber was in waiting at a time.
 She was always ready to attend to the Queen.
 The Lady-in-Waiting attended all State occasions and presided over the Household table when the Mistress of the Robes was not in residence.
 A Lady of the Bedchamber had two to three waits a year from twelve to thirty days at a time.

 Born Jane Hope-Vere on December 3, 1821 to James Hope-Vere and Lady Elizabeth Hay, a daughter of the 7th Marquess of Tweeddale.
 Jane had seven siblings: